Instructions To Make A Projector Screen

 - Fasten the floor joist braces in each corner for added strength (optional)

 - Lay the screen material over the frame

-- Using heavy duty staples, start on the top and place a staple in the center (1).
-Move to the bottom and place a staple in the center (2), stretching the fabric straight across.
+- Using heavy duty staples, start on the top and place several staples in the center (1).
+Move to the bottom and place several staples in the center (2), stretching the fabric straight across.

-- Move to the right side of the frame and place a staple in the center (3), stretching the fabric out from the center.
-Move to the left and place a staple in the center (4), stretching the fabric straight across.
+- Move to the right side of the frame and place several staples in the center (3), stretching the fabric out from the center.
+Move to the left and place several staples in the center (4), stretching the fabric straight across.

-- At the top add a staple, about 2-3 inches to each side of the original staple (5 & 6).
+- At the top add a couple staples, about 2-3 inches to each side of the original staples (5 & 6).
 Make sure to stretch with even tension out from the middle.
 Repeat at the bottom (7 & 8), right (9 & 10) and left (11 & 12) sides.

 - Add 3 staples, again 2-3 inches apart, at the top of the frame (13-15 & 16-18).
 Repeat at the bottom (19-21 & 22-24), right and left sides.
 Again make sure to stretch with even tension out from the middle as shown in the diagram.